annatroiano/demo-music-player/README.md

 As shown in the array, title names corresponds to the mp3 file names, while artist names are written normally.
 The app is built in such a way that, when songs are displayed in the music player, dashes in the title names are converted into spaces and each word is capitalized.

-When the app is launched, the **playback volume** is 0.
+When the app is launched, the **volume** is at 0.
 Its value can be increased or decreased in a range between 0 (mute) and 10 (loudest).

 ## Known Bugs